Ottawa County Parks & Recreation

 Ottawa County Parks & Recreation offers hunting on over 3,340 acres of selected properties with some restrictions intended to protect hunters and park visitors alike.
 Before you head out to hunt, please review the rules and permit requirements.
 Along with the general park property rules, hunters must comply with the following:

-Hunters must maintain a 30-yard distance from property lines.
-Property lines are marked with red plastic stakes.
+- Hunters must maintain a 30-yard distance from property lines.
+Property lines are marked with red stakes.

 Properties with Hunting Available

 Properties requiring a special permits for hunting include Crockery Creek Natural Area, Upper Macatawa Natural Area and North Ottawa Dunes.
 The application period is complete for the 2013 hunting season on these properties.
 Please check back here in August to apply for the 2014 hunting season.
 Hunters who are selected for a special permit are asked to complete a survey at the end of the season.
 This survey helps us assess the hunts and improve them in the future.
 Hunters may also find the survey results interesting and helpful.

 - Treat every firearm as if it is loaded.

 - Always point the muzzle in a safe direction.

 - Be certain of your target and what's beyond it.

 - Keep your finger outside the trigger guard and off the trigger until ready to shoot.